anyelimrodriguez/coa_flask_app/CONTRIBUTING.md

 # How to Contribute

-I'm really glad you're reading this, because we are all about Skills Based Volunteering.
+I'm really glad you're reading this because we are all about Skills Based Volunteering.

 ## Reporting Issues

-- If you think its something you can do right now, then skip over this and guide to the good stuff.
+- If you think it's something you can do right now, then skip over this guide and get to the good stuff.
-- Have a bug or a feature you want to implement, please report it.
+- If you have a bug or a feature you want implemented, please use our templates to guide you through the process of reporting the issue.
 - We have templates to guide you through this process for bugs or feature requests.

 ## Getting Setup

-Just contact one of us if you need any help getting setup.
+Check out the Makefile for the different libraries and tools that this project uses, and then take a shot at installing these dependencies and setting up the development environment for this project.
+Feel free to contact one of us if you need any help getting set up.

 ## Formatting / Linting / Testing